gsmeira/laravel-attachments/README.md

 ]
 ```

-**IMPORTANT:** Be careful, you should probably be more restrictive than the example above in non local environments.
+**IMPORTANT:** Be careful, you should probably be more restrictive than the example above in non development environments.

 **3 —** Enable and configure the pre-signed url endpoint in the `attachments.php` config file.